Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 devices
 =======

 Configure the devices to run on.
-Can of type:
+Can be of type:

-- int: the number of GPUs to train on
+- int: the number of devices (e.g., GPUs) to train on
-- list of int: which GPUs to train on (0-indexed)
+- list of int: which device index (e.g., GPU ID) to train on (0-indexed)
 - str: a string representation of one of the above

 .. code-block:: python